 When I shoot these images, I’ve usually had an idea in my mind for a while and sometimes the image I envisaged develops into something better.
 Without a client deadline or brief, there is the option to experiment and to spend a lot of time tweaking things like lighting and composition.
 However as time is usually at a premium between commissions my personal images tend to be produced one or two at a time.

-I shot this image of carrot soup in my studio quite soon after setting up my business, in order to build my food photography portfolio and to try as a stock image.
+I styled and shot this image of carrot soup in my studio quite soon after setting up my business, in order to build my food photography portfolio and to try as a stock image.

 My studio in Leeds has some windows which can be covered or revealed, to shoot with or without daylight.
 This shot was lit by two windows behind and with a studio flash head and a reflector at the front to add detail and highlights to the soup and front of the bowl.